Iterative convergence in phase-field brittle fracture computations: exact line search is all you need

 To gain further insights on the effect of the exact line search based on bisection in combination with different approaches for constraint enforcement, we depict in Fig.~\ref{fig:staggeredpath_irreversibility} the 'staggered paths' for a few examples, each at a selected load step where significant phase-field evolution takes place.
-For all staggered iterations of the selected load step, we plot the cumulative number of Newton iterations until convergence in the mechanical and in the damage subproblems on the horizontal and vertical axis, respectively.
+This means that for each of the staggered iterations for a selected load step, \begin{itemize} \item we move one step right for each Newton iteration of the mechanical problem until convergence is reached, and then from this point, \item we move one step up for each Newton iteration of the damage problem until convergence is reached.
+Then again from this point, we move right for each Newton iteration in the mechanical problem, etc. \end{itemize} Accordingly, the abscissa represents the cumulative number of Newton iterations in the mechanical problem, while the ordinate represents the cumulative number of Newton iterations in the damage problem.
 Clearly, the shorter the path, the less Newton iterations are necessary in total to reach convergence in the selected time step.
 Thus, the length of the path is an indicator for the computational cost.
-For reference, we plot a straight line for the hypothetical case where convergence is reached with a single iteration for both the mechanical and the damage problem.
+For reference, we plot a straight line for the hypothetical case where convergence is reached within the same number of iterations for both the mechanical and the damage problem.
 Staggered paths above or below this line denote that the damage problem requires more or less total Newton iterations than the displacement problem, respectively.